fncbook/fnc/book/ivp/zerostability.md

 ```{index} zero-stability
 ```

-The property we lacked in {doc}`demos/zs-LIAF` is called **zero-stability**.
+The property we lacked in {prf:ref}`demos-zs-LIAF` is called **zero-stability**.
 To state it precisely, zero-stability requires that as $h\to 0$, every numerical solution produced by the multistep formula remains bounded throughout $a\le t_m \le b$.
 Without this property, any kind of error, whether from truncation or roundoff, will get exponentially amplified and overwhelm convergence to the exact solution.
 The following theorem concisely summarizes when we can expect zero-stability.

 (theorem-rootcondition)=